-Six weird Swedish Christmas foods to try if you're brave
+Six bizarre Swedish Christmas foods to try only if you're very brave

 Though increasingly a dying tradition, it’s still possible to find a smoked pigs head at some Swedish Christmas meals, and the accompanying tradition of decorating it and even writing a cheery Christmas message on the snout says something about the dark side to Swedish humour.

-Swedish meat industry organization Svenskt kött says a pig’s head in the middle of the Julbord is an ‘amazing sight’, and while we’ll leave that for you to decide, it’s certainly likely to provoke an opinion, one way or another.
+Swedish meat industry organisation Svenskt kött says a pig’s head in the middle of the Julbord is an "amazing sight", and while we’ll leave that for you to decide, it’s certainly likely to provoke an opinion, one way or another.

 Oh, and if you’re really lucky, you may also be treated to jellied grisfötter – pig’s trotters – too.